Leave a Message

 6. Ability to address the learning needs of the target learners.

-8. Completed Conflict of Interest Form, disclosing any relationships with industry that could pose real or perceived conflicts of interest.
+8. Completed Conflict of Interest Form, disclosing any industry relationships that could pose real or perceived conflicts of interest.

 At the AAFP we are committed to diversity and equity and creating an inclusive environment for all faculty and learners.
 Learn more about our commitment to DEI.